< Back to Glossary

 What is money laundering?

 Money laundering is a process that criminals use to make their money appear as though it has been earned legitimately.
-The term ‘laundering’ comes from the appearance of taking ‘dirty’ money and ‘cleaning’ it for use in the wider world, masking its origin.
+A type of financial crime, the term ‘laundering’ comes from the appearance of taking ‘dirty’ money and ‘cleaning’ it for use in the wider world, masking its origin.

 When they come into large sums of money, it isn’t possible for criminals to use it without questions being asked.
 As such, they need to disguise how and why it came to them through finding a fictional legal explanation.